space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

         - a group with the group name "Fun Rollerskating"
         - a group with group name "Chicago Cooks" that has tags "Pastries, Cooking, Baking"
         - a group with the group name "Fun In the Kitchen" that has tags "Pastries, Cooking, Baking"
-    - previous 3 searches should be available to click on for all types of users. clicking any of them reloads the listed groups
+    - previous 3 searches should be available to click on for all types of users, including guests. clicking any of them reloads the listed groups by doing a search using the previous search term.
 - Each group listing should contain the group logo, the group name, and the group short description and, when clicked, should take the user to the `groupHome` page for that group
-- if user is a guest:
+- if user is a guest include in header:
     - form to log in. successful login logs user in and takes user back to `landing` page.
     - link to `registration` page
-- if user is registered
+- if user is registered, include in header:
     - link to `logout`
     - button to list groups the user is a member of
     - link to take user to `createGroup` page

 ### Registration Page(Guests)
 This page allows guests to become registered users.
-- link back to `landing` page
+- header with link back to `landing` page
 - form with inputs to all model fields
 - input for integer age. age must be >= 0
 - input to select an image file to use as a profile picture.